KelitonAmaral/tfg/README.md

 # tfg
-Final undergraduation project of the Computer Science course at Universidade Franciscana.
+Final undergraduation project for the Computer Science course at Universidade Franciscana.

 Python-Django Online System with video processing (object tracking) by OpenCV.